bunnybooboo/learning-path/packt/README.md

 Although the code is free the license is copyrighted & restricted so you would need to obtain direct from their site.

+Many of these have been obtained by watching out for their daily free offer. http://bit.ly/PacktDailyOffer

 08042016 - Phonegap & AngularJS for cross-platform development
 https://www.packtpub.com/application-development/phonegap-and-angularjs-cross-platform-development